Hurling: North America

 The GAA have also begun to invest in American college students with university teams springing up at University of Connecticut, Stanford University, UC Berkeley, Purdue University, Indiana University, University of Montana and other schools.
 On 31 January 2009, the first ever US collegiate hurling match was held between UC Berkeley and Stanford University, organized by the newly formed California Collegiate Gaelic Athletic Association.
 UC Berkeley won the challenge match by one point, while Stanford won the next two CCGAA matches to win the first collegiate cup competition in the U.S. On Memorial Day Weekend of 2011, the first ever National Collegiate GAA championship was played.
 The Indiana University Hurling Club won all matches of the tournament, and won by four points in the championship final to be crowned the first ever U.S. National Collegiate Champions.

 Olympic Games

-Hurling was an demonstration sport at the 1904 Summer Olympics in St. Louis, Missouri, in the United States.
+Hurling was a demonstration sport at the 1904 Summer Olympics in St. Louis, Missouri, in the United States.
 A single match was played between two American clubs, Innisfails from St. Louis and Fenians from Chicago.
 Innisfails won 2-2 to 0-2.